nuxodin/ie11CustomProperties/README.md

 # CSS Variables for IE11
-A realy comprehensive polyfill for Custom Properties in IE11
+A real polyfill for Custom Properties in IE11

 ## It can: